No. 2 Stanford beats UCLA 76-48, win streak hits 9 games

 Stanford junior guard Haley Jones missed the game due to health and safety protocols, and Belibi got the start.
 Jones, who was the Final Four’s most outstanding player last year in leading Stanford to the national championship, is the team’s second-leading scorer at 12.6 points per game.
 Brink leads the team in scoring.

-Osborne will not be 100% the rest of the year, according to UCLA coach Cori Close, but she returned to the lineup after missing a game with a right knee injury and scored 12 points.
+UCLA guard Charisma Osborne returned to the lineup after missing a game with a right knee injury and scored 12 points.
 She scored her 1,000th point a week ago against Arizona, but the milestone was overshadowed when she was carried off the court with that injury that, fortunately, wasn’t serious.

-”Honestly, I’m just really happy to be back on the court with my team and just grateful I got the opportunity to play,” Osborne said.

 BIG PICTURE

-Stanford: The Cardinal did whatever it wanted offensively, and that was without Jones and starter Hanna Jump.
-Jump was just coming back from health and safety protocols and didn’t play.
+Stanford: The Cardinal did whatever they wanted offensively, and that was without Jones.
 It’s a testament to how deep Stanford is, and even without one of its stars Stanford cruised on the road.
 Things look good for Stanford in its attempt to win back-to-back national championships.

 UCLA: The Bruins are now under .500 in the Pac-12.
 They hope to get healthy and have seven remaining games to improve their seeding for the Pac-12 tournament.